NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 # Experimenting using GPUs

-It is now time to learn running experiments utilizing also GPU nodes on Eagle.
-This can boost your training times considerably.
-GPU nodes however is better to be utilized only on cases of highly complex environments with very large observation and/or action spaces.
-We will continue with CartPole for establishing a template which you can later use for your own experiments.
+It is now time to learn running experiments using GPU nodes on Eagle that can boost training times considerably.
+GPU nodes however is better to be utilized only in cases of environments with very large observation and/or action spaces.
+CartPole will be used again for establishing a template.

 ## Creating Anaconda environment

-You need to create a new environment, this time installing `Tensorflow-GPU`.
-This is the specialized Tensorflow distribution that is able to recognize and utilize GPU hardware in your system.
-For your convenience, we provide a sample [yaml file](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_gpu.yml) that is tuned to create an Anaconda environment on Eagle with Tensorflow-gpu in it.
-For installing the new environment, follow the same process as before at a directory of your choice:
+First thing to do is to create a new environment, this time installing `Tensorflow-GPU`.
+This is the specialized Tensorflow distribution that is able to recognize and utilize GPU hardware in a computer system.
+For convenience, the repo provides a validated sample [yaml file](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_gpu.yml) that is tuned to create an Anaconda environment on Eagle with Tensorflow-GPU in it.
+For installing the new environment, follow the same process as before:
 ```
 conda env create --prefix=/<path_to_chosen_directory>/env_example_gpu -f env_example_gpu.yml
 ```